tfolbrecht/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. Describe the biggest difference between `.forEach` & `.map`.
-* ???
+* .forEach passes back an item and index value, map returns an array of elements.

 2. What is the difference between a function and a method?
-* Methods are called by Objects, functions are ...
+* Methods are called by objects and the objects arguments affect the returned value, functions are are 'stateless?' themselves, and only recieve the passed in parameters.

 3. What is closure?
-* Scope
+* Closure is related to scope, functions work insides out toward global looking for defined variables.
+Functions have a sort of private space, and those spaces are nested in one another from global down.

 4. Describe the four rules of the 'this' keyword.
+* The this. keyword has different use cases depending on where it's used:
 * 1. In the global scope, this. selects the window object (window if web browser)
-* 2. Implicit -When an object is called by a proceeding dot
+* 2. Implicit - When an object is called by a proceeding dot
 * 3. New - New refers to the created constructor object instance created and returned by the constructor function `const a new someFunc('Newobj');`
 * 4. Explicit - using .call, .apply methods .call  for argument list .apply for single array of args

 5. Why do we need super() in an extended class?
-*  The super keyword is used to access and call functions on an object's parent object, for example on our JSIV example, PM was a child of instructor as well as human
+*  The super keyword is used to access and call functions on an object's parent object, for example on our JSIV example, PM was a child of instructor as well as person.
+Used before the .this keyword.

 ### Git Set up